 New information recently popped up in my son, JumpStart Jack’s, USAA account.
 JS Jack’s credit tile had displayed the invalid credit score of 4 since his 18th birthday.
-Credit scores range from 300 to 850, but googling led to no reliable information about what to expect for the starting credit score for an 18 year old.
+Credit scores range from 300 to 850, but googling led to no reliable information about what to expect from the first credit score for an 18 year old.

 After his birthday, clicking on the USAA links only led to errors, no information, and frustration.
 Other services like Discover and Creditkarma.com had the same frustrating lack of results.

 Recently the updated tile pictured below appeared.
-It had taken about 70 days after his 18th birthday for the credit monitoring tile to properly report a score.
+It had taken about 70 days after his 18th birthday for the credit monitoring tile to properly report his first credit score.

 Clicking on the tile led to this graphic, which pegs his starting score as 742 and in the green “very good” range.

 The 0 factors helping and 0 factors hurting detail isn’t the most informative.

 Under “account alerts” 2 new accounts with dates were displayed, which are his authorized user AMEX Delta and his new Discover-it for Students card.